- S. Boulardii and Candida

 - S. boulardii treats antibiotic associated diarrhea

-- S. boulardii helps prevent traveler’s diarrhea
+- S. boulardii may help prevent traveler’s diarrhea

 - S. boulardii and helicobacter pylori infection

 - S. boulardii and treatment of chronic diseases